lanl-ansi/flexes-build/README.md

 =====

 Bursa is a lanlytics provisioning script.
-After setting up AWS credentials, running bursa will give you a fully-deployed lanlytics setup.
+After packaging the components running `buildout.py` will give you a fully-deployed lanlytics API setup running in its own VPC.

 Getting Ready
 -------------

 ### Access Key

-You will need an access key.
+You will need an AWS IAM account with an access key.
-We recommend creating an access key specifically for bursa.

 Create an access key through the AWS console, under "IAM".
 Navigate to the (admin) user to whom the key should be bound,